Melissa Gorga, 41, Shows Off Insane Bikini Body In New Instagram Share

 Melissa Gorga showed off her insane bikini body in a new Instagram share.
-The Real Housewives of New Jersey star posted a pic to promote a new healthy drink powder but all fans could talk about was her shape.
+The Real Housewives of New Jersey star posted a pic to promote a new healthy drink powder, but all fans could talk about was her shape.
 The 41-year-old mother of three looked ageless in the image, prompting fans to add hundreds of comments regarding the photo.
 They have also liked it 22,207 times and counting thus far.

+The Real Housewives of New Jersey star looked tanned and lean in the image.
+She wore a dark-colored bikini.
+The top provided full coverage for her breasts.
+The strapless bikini top had a split between the cups, providing additional visual interest to the garment.
+On either side of the split, the material was shirred.
+It was unclear if the back of her string bikini bottoms was full-coverage.

+Melissa wore her brown and blond highlighted hair pulled away from her face in a high ponytail.
+She wore oversized sunglasses and large, hoop earrings.
+Melissa also sported a necklace which appeared to feature her name in a script font.
+Her feet were bare as she walked in front of the stunning porch.

-In the pic, Melissa held a bottle of Teami Blends Greens Powder, a product that she claimed in the caption of the pic gave her energy to get through her busy days.
-While the product appeared to encourage her followers to perhaps give it a try in the comments section, all the seemed to focus on was her fine form.
+Melissa held a bottle of Teami Blends Greens Powder, a product that she claimed in the caption gives her energy to get through her busy days.
+While her message appeared to encourage her followers to perhaps give the product a try, all they seemed to focus on was her fine form.

 “You are the only one staying hot and sexy in quarantine!
-I am hot, sweaty, and fat,” stated one Instagram user of the image.
+I am hot, sweaty, and fat,” stated one Instagram user.

 “I mean can anyone tell me who looks like this without help from the latest innovations???” questioned a second admirer of the reality show star.